 OIPMA

-Thanks to the expertise and experience of a Human Rights and Communications professionals team, OIPMA continues achieving its mandate and speaking up on behalf of the crisis-affected Least Developed Countries (LDCs).
+Thanks to the expertise and experience of a team of Human Rights and Communications professionals, OIPMA continues to fulfill its mandate and speak up on behalf of crisis-affected Least Developed Countries (LDCs).

 Saeed MOKBIL